-- [4] Repeat.
-Explore differently.
-Explore some two-channel techniques like channel-exchange, and slicing clips into a lot of smaller clips, and reversing the channels on every other clip a form of manual channel -switching. - [5] Repeat. - [6] Create a session.
+• [7] Create a session.

 Put in 16 empty mono tracks.
 Decide on an approximate length, say 90-100 seconds, and set the end-of-file to 2 minutes.
-You now have the sonic canvas, empty, but defining a number of starting points.
+You now have the sonic canvas, empty, but defining a number of starting points, and the materials to 'paint' your sonic canvas.